How do I sync my ActBlue data to a third-party service?

 Step 4: Enter some basic information

-You first have the option to include a nickname for your webhook.
-Although not required, we recommend you add a nickname to help you differentiate webhooks of the same type.
+You have the option to include a nickname for your webhook.
+We recommend you do this to help you differentiate similar webhooks.

 Step 5: Enter your endpoint and credentials